 Building close relationships between our schools and universities, prisons, places of worship, health services, children’s services, community groups, charities and other institutions;

-Challenging extremist ideology by working closely with local and national agencies, partners and our communities; and
+Challenging extremist ideology and groomers by working closely with local and national agencies, partners and our communities; and

 Supporting vulnerable individuals through intervention projects.